 About The Author

 Ashley Trice is the editor and publisher of Lagniappe Weekly, which she co-founded with fellow publisher Rob Holbert in July 2002.
-Lagniappe has steadily grown from a 5, 000 circulation biweekly into the 30,000 weekly newspaper it is today.
-Originally from Jackson, Ala, she graduated cum laude from the University of South Alabama in 2000 with a BA in communications and did some post graduate work at the University of Texas.
+Lagniappe has steadily grown from a 5,000 circulation biweekly into the 30,000 weekly newspaper it is today.
+Originally from Jackson, Alabama, she graduated cum laude from the University of South Alabama in 2000 with a BA in communications and did some post graduate work at the University of Texas.
 She was in the 2011 class of Mobile Bay Monthly’s 40 Under 40.
 She is the recipient of the Award for Excellence in In-Depth Reporting by the Mobile Press Club and for Humorous Commentary by the Society of Professional Journalists.
 In 2015, she won a national writing award presented by the Association of Alternative Newsmedia for “Best Column.”
-She is married to Frank Trice and they live in Midtown with their children Anders and Ellen, and dog Mattie.
+She is married to Frank Trice and they live in Midtown with their children Anders and Ellen, and dog Matti.